wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 2.2.1 =
+Fixes a WP_DEBUG notice that could be displayed on WordPress content types that are not pages or posts.

 = 2.2.0 =
 Replaces use of cURL and file_get_contents retrieval methods with wp_remote_get (the WordPress way).